Ivo-Balbaert/The_Way_to_Jai/book/11_Memory_allocations.md

 > ´ defer print("Program ended gracefully");´
 > If this message is printed out, your program ends without crashing

-defer is mainly used to free memory or other resources (closing a file or a database connection), as we'll see in the next sections.
+defer is mainly used to free memory or other resources (closing a file (see § 27.1), or a mutex (see § 31.3) or a database connection), as we'll see in the next sections.

 ## 11.2 Allocating and freeing primitive variables
 Let's take a look at *11.4_memory.jai*: